 Rabbi Engel is married to Beverly, a gerontologist and they have three children.
 He is an avid cyclist, woodworker, baseball card collector, and loves his work as a Rabbi as he finds it challenging and invigorating.

 Cantor Jacqueline Rawiszer

 Cantor Jacki feels strongly about the importance of Jewish music and arts education for both adults and young people.
 Cantor Jacki strives to develop new ways to approach Judaism’s rich and diverse cultural heritage with all members of the community.
 She is proud to have developed programs at CRJ that offer opportunities for congregants of all ages to explore their creative passions in a Jewish setting including the Temple Choir, Kol Tikvah (Voice of Hope) Junior and Youth Choirs, Shir Joy Teen Ensemble, the Shirim Ensemble, and the Jewish Theatre Collective.
-Her lifelong love of Jewish learning and spiritual development is evident through her work with B’nai Mitzvah, Adult B’nai Mitzvah, Chai-er Learning programs and the new Rosh Chodesh Group at CRJ.
+Her lifelong love of Jewish learning and spiritual development is evident through her work with B’nai Mitzvah, Adult B’nai Mitzvah, Chai-er Learning programs, Cultural Arts Collective, and the Rosh Chodesh Group at CRJ.
 Cantor Jacki received her cantorial certification from Hebrew Union College – Debbie Friedman School of Sacred Music in 2007 and her B.A. degree from Emerson College.